top of page

 California has a critical shortage of housing; there is far too little for low-income and unhoused people.
 Streets are lined with the tents of people who must camp on the street or live in their cars because they cannot pay the high cost of housing.
 Traffic congestion during freeway rush hours includes the many people traveling long distances from home to work.

 Because of the shortage, legislators voted to authorize more housing in cities across the state.
-The most recent statewide Regional Housing Needs Allocation (RHNA) requires the building of 312,500 units a year for eight years.
-However, this allocation is based on 2017 outdated information: in 2017, the California Department of Finance projected a huge population increase by 2060.
+The statewide Regional Housing Needs Allocation (RHNA) requires the building of 312,500 units a year for eight years.
+However, this allocation is based on 2017 old information: in 2017, the California Department of Finance projected a huge population increase by 2060.

 So how much more housing is needed?
 In 2018, Housing and Community Development (HCD), because of the 12 million people expected in 2060, found the state was short 2.5 million housing units.
 As a result, RHNA issued must-build housing quotas to California cities and counties.
 The quotas continue to this day even though they are no longer correct.